Thank you for enquiring about childcare at Capers.

 All children are treated with equal concern regardless of their religious persuasion, racial origin, cultural or linguistic backgrounds, sex and ability.
 Detailed policy is available on request.

-CAPERS aims to operate with regard to the Dfee Code of Practice on the identification and assessment of Special Educational Needs, and welcomes children with special needs.
+Capers aims to operate in accordance with the D of E Code of Practice on the identification and assessment of Special Educational Needs, and welcomes children with special needs.
 A consultation with parents and any professional body will be arranged to ensure that we are able to meet the child’s individual needs.